Duterte daughter quits mayor race as Philippine election deadline looms | Politics

 Duterte daughter quits mayor race as Philippine election deadline looms

 The daughter of Philippine President Rodrigo Duterte on Tuesday removed herself from the running for mayor of Davao City, just days away from a deadline to change candidates for a presidential election next year.
-The window for changing candidates expires on Nov.
-15. "This afternoon I am withdrawing my candidacy for mayor of Davao City," she said, announcing her brother Sebastian, her vice mayor, will run instead.
+Sara Duterte-Carpio, who has been widely tipped to run to succeed her father, did not say why she was withdrawing from the mayor contest, but told supporters on Facebook that further announcements would be made later.

 - Country: